ryasmi/Graph/README.md

 **Tree**
 Provides "jQuery-like" functionality for tree structures.
+Note that at this time Tree does not prevent cycles.
+Tree does allow nodes to have many parents and children.

 ![Travis-CI](https://api.travis-ci.org/ryansmith94/Tree.png?branch=master)